motionValue

 etc.

-Velocity is intelligently calculated by using the final value from the previous animation frame.
+Velocity is intelligently calculated by using the value rendered during the previous animation frame (rather than the last value passed via set

 API